lmorg/murex/docs/commands/tryerr.md

 A failure is determined by:

 * Any process that returns a non-zero exit number
+* Any process that returns more output via STDERR than it does via STDOUT

 You can see which run mode your functions are executing under via the `fid-list` command.